 Witnessing the towering peak of Mount Rainier is a quintessential Pacific Northwest moment.
-And, there’s no better view than from a Cessna Caravan.
+And, there’s no better view than from the window seat of a 10-passenger Cessna Caravan.

 Born more than half a million years ago, Mount Rainier stands at a staggering 14,410 feet.
 That makes Seattle’s reigning giant nearly three miles tall!

 The massive mountain dwarfs the other peaks in the Cascade Range.
 (They summit at a mere 6,000 feet.)
 This ice-covered monstrosity is jaw-droopingly beautiful, dominating Seattle’s skyline and beyond.